SteveAustin79/YTDL/README.md

 <br/>

-# YTDL - YouTubeDownLoader 0.4
+# YTDL - YouTubeDownLoader 0.4 - Deprecated! --> YTDLchannel supports now also video URL's!
 A command line YouTube video downloader, downloading a specific video resolution file and a 128kps audio stream, finally merged into a single file.
 Use of ffmpeg and pytubefix.

 Download unrestricted/playable videos:<br/>